Using a thank you in business is more than just those two words.

 Here's a partial list of who to thank to get you started:

-Your best customer who just makes your day, who appreciates you and your style of doing business.
+Your best loyal customer who just makes your day, who appreciates you and your style of doing business.
 Show them some sincere appreciation for their continued patronage.

 Your best supplier.
-Sure you do it when they go out of their way but what about a handwritten note to acknowledge the job they do for you day in and day out?
+Sure you notice when they go out of their way but what about a handwritten note to acknowledge the job they do for you day in and day out?

-Your UPS, FedEx, or other delivery drivers for their efforts.
+Your UPS, FedEx, or other delivery truck drivers and workers for their efforts.

 Your employees for the job they do and the customer experience they create with a letter sent to their home, rather than in passing.